NomsuBen/alx-system_engineering-devops/0x00-shell_basics/README.md

 This 2-bring_me_home script changes the working directory This 3-listfiles script display current directory contents in a long format This 4-listmorefiles script display current directory contents, including hidden files (starting with .).
-Use the long format
+Use the long format This 5-listfilesdigitonly script Display current directory contents.

+Long format

+with user and group IDs displayed numerically

+And hidden files (starting with